peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 * `static CBORObject FromObject(Object obj,
  CBORTypeMapper mapper,
  PODOptions options)`<br>
- Generates a CBORObject from an arbitrary object, using the given options to control how certain objects are converted to CBOR objects.
+ Generates a CBORObject from an arbitrary object, using the specified options to control how certain objects are converted to CBOR objects.

 * `static CBORObject FromObject(Object obj,
  PODOptions options)`<br>